GSRender: Deduplicated Occupancy Prediction via Weakly Supervised 3D Gaussian Splatting: Experiments

-\textbf{Implementation details.} We implemented our model using PyTorch.
-We used off-the-shelf architecture Swin Transformer\cite{liu2021swin} as the image backbone with an input resolution of 512\(\times\)1408 and BEVStereo\cite{li2023bevstereo} for extracting 3D features.
+We implemented our model using PyTorch.
+We used off-the-shelf architecture Swin Transformer \cite{liu2021swin} as the image backbone with an input resolution of 512\(\times\)1408 and BEVStereo \cite{li2023bevstereo} for extracting 3D features.
 For the gaussian head, we simply employed a two-layer fully connected network.
 For the RC module, we used only one future frame as the basic experimental configuration for all experiments.
+For balance weights, we follow the original RenderOcc configuration.
+For dynamic weights, we simply set $\alpha$ to 0.1 and $\omega$ to 0.8.
 During the training phase, we utilized the Adam optimizer with a linear learning rate scheduling strategy, set the batch size to 16, and trained for 12 epochs with a learning rate of 2e-4.
 All experiments were conducted on NVIDIA A6000 GPUs.

-\textbf{Evaluation metrics.} SparseOcc \cite{tang2024sparseocc} notes that overestimation can easily compromise the mIoU metric and introduces RayIoU to simulate LiDAR, enhancing scene completion evaluation through equal-distance resampling and temporal casting.
-Since the query ray measures distance based only on its first voxel contact, the model struggles to achieve a higher IoU with thick surfaces.
-Therefore, we utilized both the traditional mIoU metric and the newly proposed RayIoU metric to evaluate our method.